Homothetic Polygons and Beyond: Intersection Graphs, Recognition, and Maximum Clique: Relations between graph classes

 The outer circle cannot be crossed by the representative of any black vertex.
 Moreover, as two black vertices are adjacent and therefore their representatives intersect each other, they have to be represented in the same face (with respect to the outer circle).
 Therefore, along this circle the representatives of gray vertices appear in a prescribed ordering.
 This implies the ordering in which some part of representatives of the black vertices occur.

-The vertices $a$ and $b$ are represented as two mutually intersecting segments.
-The segment representing the vertex $c$ must cross both of them and it must do it in such a way that it has a part in each of the four quadrants (with respect to representatives of $a$ and $b$).
-This is impossible as a single segment may meet at most three quadrants.
+The vertices $a$ and $b$ are represented as two mutually intersecting segments. {Note that gray neighbors of $a$ and $b$ appear alternately (with respect to the outer circle) and partition the face containing $a$ and $b$ among the four quadrants.
+The segment representing $c$ must cross segments representing $a$ and $b$.
+The vertex $c$ has four gray neighbors (thus its segment must intersect their segments) and each of them has to appear in a different quadrant defined by the gray neighbors of $a$ and $b$ (as they have no neighbors except for $c$ and the vertices on the outer circle).
+However, this is impossible as a single segment may meet at most three quadrants. }

 Thus $G$ is not a SEG graph.
-On the other hand $G$ is a $2\DIRCONV$-graph (see Figure \ref{counterexample2}) and therefore a $k\DIRCONV$ graph for any $k \geq 2$. \end{proof}
+On the other hand, $G$ is a $2\DIRCONV$-graph (see Figure \ref{counterexample2}) and therefore a $k\DIRCONV$ graph for any $k \geq 2$. \end{proof}